piisa/pii-data/doc/srcdocument.md

  * `TreeLocalSrcDocument`
  * `TableLocalSrcDocument`

+Local documents have two means of acquiring their chunks:
+ * all in one step, via the `set_chunks()` method (or the equivalent parameter in the constructor)
+ * incrementally, one at a time, via the `add_chunk()` method.
+In this case, for documents with structure (tree, table), fields in the chunk context are used to determine the chunk position within that structure.

+## Dispatcher classes

+Two wrapper classes can be used to abstract away the document variant:
+ * `LocalSrcDocument` is a dispatcher class that takes as its first argument the document variant (`sequence`, `tree`, `table`) and creates a `*LocalSrcDocument` of the appropriate class
-Finally, the `LocalSrcDocument` is a dispatcher class that can open and read any of those three classes of local source documents and return an object of the right class (after parsing the document header).
+ * `LocalSrcDocumentFile` is a dispatcher class that takes as its first argument a filename contianing a serialized document (see below), opens and loads it and returns an object of the right class (after parsing the document header).

+The `LocalSrcDocumentFile` class is only a thin wrapper around the `load_file()` dispatcher function, to make it a class object.

 ## File format

 The official dump representation of a PII Source Document is in the form of a YAML file.

 The package generates it using the [block literal style], to ease human reading.
 However any valid YAML file will do for reading the file back.
 And a JSON representation would also be read by the package (since JSON is a subset of YAML anyway).